-The national 2016 report, which focused on data from 2012, also found an overall prevalence of 1 in 68 children with ASD.
-As in prior years, the prevalence among boys was higher than among girls.
-In the new report, the prevalence was 1 in 42 boys, compared to 1 in 189 girls.
+The latest ADDM prevalence report related to Autism Spectrum Disorders (ASD) was released in April 2018.
+The national 2018 report, which focused on data from 2014, found an overall prevalence of 1 in 59 children with ASD.
+As in prior years, the prevalence among boys was four times higher than among girls.
+In the new report, the prevalence was 1 in 38 boys, compared to 1 in 152 girls.

 Research sites in 11 states participated, including Maryland.
 Other sites were in Arizona, Arkansas, Colorado, Georgia, Minnesota, Missouri, New Jersey, North Carolina, Tennessee and Wisconsin.

 The Maryland data were derived from health and special education records of children who were 8 years old and living in Baltimore County in 2014.
 Taking a look at Maryland's numbers, the overall prevalence was found to be 1 in 50 children, with 1 in 31 boys and 1 in 139 girls meeting criteria for ASD.

 - For more information, visit the CDC website.